Investor Relations for Growing eCommerce Brands: From Capital Recipient to Strategic Partner

 Good investor relations creates aligned partners who add value beyond capital.
 Poor investor relations creates oversight headaches, damaged relationships, and difficult future fundraises.

-Here's the reality: Companies that regularly communicate with their investors are twice as likely to raise follow-up funding.
-That's not correlation-that's the compounding effect of trust, awareness, and relationship maintenance.
+Here's the reality: Companies that regularly.
+That's not correlation.
+That's the compounding effect of trust, awareness, and relationship maintenance.

 Why Investor Relations Matters for eCommerce